daveWid/cactus/README.md

 and `\Cactus\Relationship::HAS_ONE`.

 For loading you can use either `\Cactus\Loading::LAZY` or `\Cactus\Loading::EAGER`.
 Cactus loads relationship using the lazy method by default.
 Eagerly loaded relationships are loaded in a way to avoid the N+1 select problem.

 ## Building Queries

 You can build queries for custom methods in your model anyway you want.
-Cactus does come bundled with [Peyote](https://github.com/daveWid/Peyote) if you would like to build your queries in an object oriented way.
+Cactus comes bundled with [Peyote](https://github.com/daveWid/Peyote) if you would like to build your queries in an object oriented way.

-## Framework Adapters
+## Supported Adapters

-Instead of needing to rely on the PDO class, Cactus also comes bundled with adapters for the different php frameworks.
+Below is a list of currently supported adapters.
+If you don't see your framework in the list, hack the code and send a pull request.

+* PDO
-### Kohana
+* Kohana

-Cactus has a adapter and entity for the [Kohana](http://www.kohanaframework.org) framework.

-To use the adapter, you will need to activate the database module and set your database configuration as you normally would.
-The adapter you will set will then need to be `\Cactus\Adapter\Kohana` instead of `\Cactus\Adapter\PDO`.

-To use the Kohana based entity class your entities will need to extend `\Cactus\Entity\Kohana`.
-The Kohana entity class adds in validation and error messages that are based on the built-in Validation library.

-### Creating Your Own Adapter

-If you don't see an adapter for your favorite framework, feel free to fork this repo and add it in.
-The only requirement for a adapter is that it implements `\Cactus\Adapter`.

-## API

-Please open up `api/index.html` for full documentation on the Cactus library.

 ## Hacking